nebari-dev/argo-jupyter-scheduler/README.md

 ## License

-`argo-workflows-executor` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`argo-jupyter-scheduler` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.